 In the early 1960s, Bert Fields Sr. didn’t have much of an education when he founded North Dallas Bank & Trust Co.
 Born in 1900, he had an eighth grade education and $5 in his pocket when he began his professional career three decades earlier in the West Texas oilfields.
-He worked as a tank truck driver, then started a transport business with his wife, and branched out into oil & gas production.
-He quickly earned a reputation as a favorable business person and eventually gained ownership of several wells across the Southwest, which gave him the financial means to open a community bank in North Texas, according to an May 2020 article from the Texas A&M Foundation.
+He worked as a tank truck driver, then started a transport business with his wife, and branched out into oil and gas production.
+He quickly earned a reputation as a favorable business person and eventually gained ownership of several wells across the Southwest, which gave him the financial means to open a community bank in North Texas, according to a May 2020 article from the Texas A&M Foundation.

 The bank began its journey with just $2 million in total assets, three officers and seven employees.

 Today, the North Dallas Bank & Trust Co. is celebrating 60 years of business in North Texas.
-It currently has five branches — Dallas, Addison, Frisco, Las Colinas, and Plano — $1.5 billion in total assets and over 160 employees.
+It currently has five branches — Dallas, Addison, Frisco, Las Colinas and Plano — $1.5 billion in total assets and over 160 employees.